GustavoViniciusdeMorais/DataScience_Studies/README.md

 Apache Spark is an open-source distributed computing system that provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 It's designed for fast computation and works with large-scale data processing.

+## Install
+Apache Spark is a folder with all the code needed, and requires java. <br>
+Download java jdk deb package from oracle and install it with ` sudo dpkg -i package.deb `.
+Add the JAVA_HOME path to the /etc/environment file as follows: <br>
+`JAVA_HOME="/usr/lib/jvm/jdk-21-oracle-x64"`<br>
+Download spark from https://spark.apache.org/downloads.html <br>
+Unzip, rename to spark ` mv spark-2-hadoop-2 spark`, and execute the command ` spark/bin/pyspark `

 ## Configuration

 To configure Apache Spark, you typically need to set up environment variables such as `SPARK_HOME` and `PYTHONPATH` to point to